Bivouac flight in Norway ...

 Throughout the trip, we received the support and warm welcome of the Norwegian free flight community.
 Two of the best Scandinavian pilots also tagged along: Johannes HELLELAND (helicopter pilot and weather expert), and Dagfinn GRANENG who will surely be part of the Norway team during the next XAlps.

-It is with this joyful team that we shared the pitfalls of such a course.
-The strong winds, then the driving rains.
-The hazards of group flying.
-The transitions over the long forests with the breathless.
-The suspense to find the next thermal.
-The long walks in the marshes and the masterful fishing sessions.
-To help me on this adventure, I was able to enjoy the benefits of the Kolibri harness's versatility once again.
-More than loaded, it remains comfortable and precise to fly.
+It was with this cheerful team that we shared the challenges of such a journey.
+Strong winds, then pouring rain.
+The vagaries of group flying.
+Transitions over long forests that took our breath away.
+The suspense of finding the next thermal.
+Long walks in the marshes and masterful fishing sessions.
+To help me on this adventure, I was once again able to enjoy the benefits of theKolibri harness versatility.
+Even when fully loaded, it remains comfortable and precise to fly.